Franchise Opportunities Guide For Entrepreneurs

 Make Sure You Have Additional Funds

-Most franchise opportunities look for owners with ability to make the initial investment, as well as a certain amount of fluid cash to hold aside without putting themselves in financial jeopardy.
+Most franchise opportunities look for owners with the ability to make the initial investment, as well as a certain amount of fluid cash to hold aside without putting themselves in financial jeopardy.
 The reason for this is that even within the same franchise, not all launches occur the same way.
 Sometimes getting the real estate you need is put on hold.
-Zoning, permits, and licensing can take time to process.
+Zoning, permits, and licensing can take the time to process.
 The extra cash fluidity is a buffer in case there are any unforeseen snags between the time of purchase and the grand opening.
 It is also practical business sense.

 Expect the best, prepare for the worst.
 Never go into a new business venture, or attempt to launch a franchise, on a threadbare budget that does not leave room for the unexpected, because that is practically inviting trouble.
 Always keep some working capital aside to help sidestep any challenges.

 In order to stay enrolled in a franchise system, there are recurring fees.
 Sometimes, this is an amount that is paid annually.
 Other times, it is a percentage of the sales made.
 Fees for franchise opportunities can be paid in one lump sum, or taken out automatically, depending on the franchise agreement.
 These fees go to cover the cost of branding, marketing materials, training, support, and anything else provided by the franchisor.
 In order to remain in the system, franchise owners must pay these recurring fees.
 Not doing so can result in a breach of contract.